jasondo-da/Data_Analyst_Portfolio_Guide/README.md

-# 🗺 Jason's Data Analyst Portfolio
+# :world_map: Jason's Data Analyst Portfolio

 Welcome to my data analysis portfolio!
 This repository is a collection of completed and ongoing projects and queries I've worked on, showcasing my technical skills and expertise in database management, data analysis, data visualization, and data manipulation using SQL, Python, Tableau, and other related platforms.